wp-plugins/faithlife-news-widget/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Automatically add the latest breaking Christian news to your Wordpress site (new content every 15 minutes).
+Add the latest breaking Christian news to your site, updated every 15 minutes.

 == Description ==

-Automatically add the latest breaking Christian news to your Wordpress site with the Faithlife News Widget.
 [Faithlife News](https://news.faithlife.com) is a Christian news aggregation service that updates every 15 minutes with articles from multiple Christian news sites and blogs.
-Add the Faithlife News Widget to any widget area on your site.
-Customize which news channels you want to use.
-Display up to 10 articles on your site in three different formats.
-You can also optionally enable [Reftagger](http://reftagger.com/) which will automatically tag all Bible verse references on your site.
+When you add the Faithlife News Widget to any widget area on your site, up-to-the-minute content will be displayed automatically.
+Customize your news channel preferences.
+Display up to 10 article links in three different formats.
+You can also optionally enable [Reftagger](http://reftagger.com/) which will tag all Bible verse references on your site.

 == Installation ==